input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-1.md

 1. Attend the Pioneer briefing meeting or read the Pioneer briefing notes

-2. Read the Code of Conduct.
+2. Read the [Pioneer charter](pioneer_charter.md).
 This governs your behaviour and responsibilities on the Pioneer testnet.

 3. Register on Telegram and provide IOHK with your Telegram handle.
 We will use a dedicated Telegram channel as our main point of contact.